Vz0n/NekoFetcher/README.md

 ## Compatibility and support

 - Software: Paper and its forks, as the plugin **only** uses and support that API.
 You can still test on plain Spigot but no support will be provided.
-- Version: 1.20.x, don't want to suffer porting it to old and deprecated versions.
+- Version: 1.20.x supported only.

 ## Compiling and installing